jwilk-archive/ydpy/doc/manpage.rst

 Description
 -----------

-**ydpy** is a command-line interface to the Collins English-Polish/Polish-English and Langenscheidt German-Polish/Polish-German dictionaries distributed by Young Digital Planet.
+**ydpy** is a command-line interface to the following dictionaries distributed by Young Digital Planet:

+* English-Polish and Polish-English Collins dictionary
+* Polish-German and German-Polish Langenscheidt dictionary

 Options
 -------